 Joystick Gremlin Plugin

 Joystick Gremlin is a joystick remapping tool, not a game.
-It operates at the device level — bindings exist independently of any game.
+It operates at the device level, so bindings exist independently of any game.
 Its mode system, response curves, and scripting make it popular in the sim community.

 Website: https://whitemagic.github.io/JoystickGremlin